fastai/fastai/docs/troubleshoot.md

 If you need the same solution outside of the fastai environment, you can either copy-n-paste it from this section, or alternatively similar helper functions (a function decorator and a context manager) are available via the [ipyexperiments](https://github.com/stas00/ipyexperiments) project, inside the [ipyexperiments.utils.ipython](https://github.com/stas00/ipyexperiments/blob/master/docs/utils_ipython.md) module.

+If after reading this section, you still have questions, please ask in this [thread](https://forums.fast.ai/t/a-guide-to-recovering-from-cuda-out-of-memory-and-other-exceptions/35849).

 ## Support